unrealwork/atsd-use-cases/how-to/shared/import-forecast.md

 ![](images/forecast-title.png)

-[Forecast Settings](https://github.com/axibase/atsd/tree/master/forecasting) is a set of rules to predict future data by applying a statistical algorithm to histroical records.
+[Forecast Settings](https://github.com/axibase/atsd/tree/master/forecasting) is a set of rules to predict future data by applying a statistical algorithm to historical records.
 The choice of the algorithm and its parameters may be manually specified by an expert user or automatically selected by ATSD based on the built-in scoring system.

 Follow this process to upload a forecast configuration to your local ATSD instance.